Learning to Adopt Generative AI: Results

+However, individuals' ability to update these beliefs may vary substantially across social characteristics (\textit{learning divide}), and the groups that learn faster may not be the same as those that experience higher per-use utility gains.
+By definition, a larger signal variance implies slower learning.
+This divergence is already evident across the latent classes: holding observable social characteristics constant, a user in latent class 2 obtains a larger gain from ChatGPT ($\Delta\alpha_0 - \Delta c = \exp(0.537) - 0.401 = 1.310$) but learns more slowly ($\Delta\gamma_0 = 3.748$) than a comparable user in latent class 1.

+Interestingly, while non-white individuals, users with lower English literacy, and users without college education tend to benefit more from ChatGPT on a per-use basis, they learn significantly more slowly, as reflected in the signal-variance parameters ($\gamma_1 = -0.272$, $\gamma_5 = -0.712$, and $\gamma_7 = -0.757$).
+Thus, absent targeted interventions, these users may adopt ChatGPT more slowly and may be more prone to extreme belief updates, potentially leading to suboptimal usage patterns.
+These heterogeneities help reconcile the apparent tension between per-use utility gains and adoption patterns documented in the digital divide literature \citep{scheerder2017determinants, fairlie2004race}: although these users obtain higher utility from each interaction, slower learning can impede efficient adoption of ChatGPT.

+In contrast, younger and male users update toward the true benefits of ChatGPT more quickly ($\gamma_2 = 0.288$, $\gamma_3 = 0.175$, and $\gamma_4 = -0.193$).
+Consistent with the utility estimates, the relationship between learning speed and age is also nonlinear, with learning speed declining at a decreasing rate as age increases.
+Likewise, we find that individuals with lower occupational exposure to LLMs exhibit faster learning rates ($\gamma_6 = -0.925$).
+Across these dimensions, the learning divide partly mirrors the utility divide, thereby amplifying disparities across demographic groups.

-Finally, it is important to note that our results remain robust when subjected to: (i) alternative value of the prior belief variance (hyperparameter); (ii) the inclusion of different news outlets retrieved in October 2024; and (iii) re-estimating the results after the exclusion of outliers.
+Finally, it is important to note that our results remain robust when subjected to: (i) restricting the sample to observations prior to the GPT-4 launch; (ii) alternative value of the prior belief variance (hyperparameter); (iii) the inclusion of different news outlets retrieved in October 2024; (iv) re-estimating the results after the exclusion of outliers; and (v) excluding search queries that are not substitutable by ChatGPT.
+The results can be found in Appendix~\ref{app:robustness_gpt4}, Appendix~\ref{app:robustness_variance}, Appendix~\ref{app:robustness_alternative_news}, Appendix~\ref{app:robustness_excluding_outliers}, and Appendix~\ref{app:robustness_substitution} respectively.
 These robustness checks further reinforce the validity of our findings.